-4.24 The focus of CCS's analysis is on the effects that the merger situation has on competition.
-Competition concerns that do not result from the merger situation under consideration and are likely to exist in the counterfactual are outside CCS's remit in merger assessment.
-However, they may be matters which are appropriate for CCS to consider in relation to the section 34 prohibition and/or section 47 prohibition.
+- where changes to the regulatory structure of the market, such as market liberalisation, or tighter environmental constraints, will change the nature of competition - 4.22 However, there may be instances where there could be multiple counterfactuals.
+In these instances, CCCS will generally adopt the most likely scenario as the counterfactual. - 4.23 CCCS will consider all available evidence to decide on the relevant counterfactual.
+In doing so, CCCS will assess the credibility of the counterfactual proposed by the merging firms and may request for supporting evidence.
+Such evidence must be consistent with the firm's own internal premerger assessments. - 4.24 The focus of CCCS's analysis is on the effects that the merger situation has on competition.
+Competition concerns that do not result from the merger situation under consideration and are likely to exist in the counterfactual are outside CCCS's remit in merger assessment.
+However, they may be matters which are appropriate for CCCS to consider in relation to the section 34 prohibition and/or section 47 prohibition.

-5 ASSESSMENT OF A MERGER
+5 ASSESSMENT OF A MERGERMARKET DEFINITION AND MARKET SHARES ANALYSIS

-5.1 The focus of CCS's analysis is on evaluating how the competitive constraints on the merger parties and their competitors might change as a result of the merger.
+5.1 The focus of CCCS's analysis is on evaluating how the competitive constraints on the merger parties and their competitors might change as a result of the merger.
 The starting point is to define the relevant market, then review the changes in the market structure resulting from the merger.